zeld/psa-update/README.md

 # psa-update

-CLI alternative to PSA (Peugeot / Citroën / DS / Opel) infotainment system update (NAC / RCC firmware and navigation maps), hopefully more robust.
+CLI alternative to Stellantis (Peugeot / Citroën / DS / Opel) update applications for car infotainment system (NAC / RCC firmware and navigation maps), hopefully more robust.

 ![Screenshot](screenshot.png)

-`psa-update` offers mostly the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB device that has to be used to upload the firmware/map update to the car.
+`psa-update` offers mostly the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB flash drice that has to be used to upload the firmware/map update to the car.

-Updates are exclusively downloaded from the official PSA site.
+Updates are exclusively downloaded from the official Stellantis website.

 Features: